deejaygraham/How-to-be-Psychic/outline.md

 ## Walking Skeleton

 Evolutionary Design often means starting with the simplest possible design and we call a walking skeleton. the barest bones of an application, perhaps something as simple as a console application that proves something about the system.
+This is the application that you need right now.
+Perhaps the smallest of features.
 This is the foundation that we will hook all of the rich functionality on going forard.
-Something that grows in complexity as the application grows
+Something that grows in complexity as the application grows.Keep it simple, which is harder than you think and often goes against our natural inclination

+'Simplest Thing that Could Possibly Work' - Ron Jeffries

+'YAGNI' - Functionality is an asset but code is a liability, takes time to write, understand, build, maintain.

 Desciplined
 Simple Design - simplest - don't anticipate the future.